mohammadbtc100/courses/C#/Readme.md

 4. The project source code must be uploaded
 5. A report file containing an explanation of the codes and the project structure must be uploaded
 6. The class representative is Mr. ...
+7. The Exam is out of 18 points.
+8. The Project Score is unlimited depending on its quality.

 # **C#.NET Database Project Topics for Advanced Programming 1 :**
     1. Print Array Elements: Write a program that stores elements in an array and prints them to the console.